 This is a basic variable interest rate loan offered to Borrowers who will use the loan proceeds for investment purposes such as to purchase or refinance residential property.
 It typically has a lower interest rate.
+Principal and interest loans are currently offered an introductory interest rate discount for 2 years from loan settlement.
 Additional loan options described in this section may be combined with this product at the request of the Borrower for a fee.
 The maximum term for this product is 30 years.